Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 utxoLedgerService.query("DUMMY_CUSTOM_QUERY", Integer.class)
 ```

-We provide the name of our query (in our case `DUMMY_CUSTOM_QUERY`) and the return type.
-Since we collected our result set into an integer in the complex query example we will use `Int` (or `Integer` in Java).
+Provide the name of the query (in this case `DUMMY_CUSTOM_QUERY`) and the return type.
+Since the result set is collected into an integer in the complex query example use `Int` (or `Integer` in Java).

-Before executing we can define a couple things:
+Before executing define the following:

-* Which index our result set should start (`setOffset`), default 0.
+* Which index the result set should start (`setOffset`), default 0.
-* How many results should our query return (`setLimit`), default Int.MAX (2,147,483,647).
+* How many results should the query return (`setLimit`), default Int.MAX (2,147,483,647).
-* Define named parameters that are in our query and the actual value for them. {{< note >}} All parameters must be defined otherwise the execution will fail. (`setParameter` or `setParameters`) {{</ note >}}
+* Define named parameters that are in the query and the actual value for them. {{< note >}} All parameters must be defined otherwise the execution will fail. (`setParameter` or `setParameters`) {{</ note >}}
 * Each state in the database has a timestamp value for when it was inserted.
-With this we can set an * upper limit to only return states that were inserted before a given time. (`setTimestampLimit`)
+Set an * upper limit to only return states that were inserted before a given time. (`setTimestampLimit`)

-In our case this would look like this:
+In this case it would look like this:

 ```kotlin
 val resultSet = utxoLedgerService.query("DUMMY_CUSTOM_QUERY", Int::class.java) // instantiate the query